nomic-ai/gpt4all/gpt4all-api/README.md

 ## Tutorial

+Following tutorial assumes that you are checked out this repo and cd into it.

 ### Starting the app

 First build the FastAPI docker image.
 You only have to do this on initial build or when you add new dependencies to the requirements.txt file: